 For web recommendations to work on a site, the recommendation feature must be enabled for the site.
 To enable the feature, if it's not already enabled, contact Frosmo support.

-In the documentation, web recommendations are usually called simply "recommendations".
+In the documentation, web recommendations are usually called "recommendation modifications" or simply "recommendations".

 For more information about web recommendations, see: